12 Top Music Festivals & Events in Romania for Everyone

-Welcome to the lively world of Romanian festivals where a mix of music, culture, history and good vibes will surprise and offer you an amazing experience and another good reason to visit our country!
+Welcome to the lively world of the best festivals of Romania where a mix of live music, culture, history, and good vibes will surprise and offer you an amazing experience and another good reason to visit our country!

 1. impressive electronic and alternative music at Untold festival and Electric Castle